noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 Like many of you, I love unit testing!
 Because good coverage on a codebase makes me confident.
 Tests help me understand what a code is about.
 Above all, they make me feel less frustrated when I debug :wink:

-But here is something that can make any developer less frustrated when they write or read tests: sharing behaviors.
+But here is something that can make any developer frustrated when they write or read tests: **sharing behaviors**.

 I see two reasons for this:

 1. sharing behaviors can often lead to over-engineering tests
 2. there are too many (bad) ways to do it

-So, have a nice cup of tea, relax, and let's have a look at ways to do it right...
+So, have a nice cup of tea, relax, and let's have a look at some ways to do it right...

 ## tl;dr